Before the ministry vision statement examples, let’s define what it is.

 Each meeting could be focused on each of the above items.
 But, I recommend spending two meetings on each.
 Devote a fun, free-wielding brainstorming session for the first meeting.
 No editing or qualifying; just let the women dream and say the first things that come to mind.

 About a week later, have the second meeting.
 This is the meeting the group narrows the list.
 Ask more questions for clarification.

 Take the “temperature” of the room and see if everyone feels the same way about the items.
-You may find after a few days, some of the items are not as exciting nor seem as relevant.
+You may find that after a few days, some of the items are not as exciting or as relevant.
 If this happens, cross those items from the list.

-In the entire process look for trends and concepts that reoccur.
+In the entire process, look for trends and concepts that reoccur.
 These are the seeds for your vision statement.
-From these items that generate passion and concuss, you can begin drafting a vision statement.
+You can begin drafting a vision statement from these items that generate passion and concuss.
 Once you do, give it some time and then reach out to women outside the leadership committee.